Nutrient Needs During Pregnancy and Lactation

 A balanced diet for pregnancy guarantees an uneventful pregnancy, a healthy infant, and a robust postpartum recovery.
 Fulfilling the nutritional needs of pregnant women entails taking appropriate proteins, necessary vitamins, minerals, and good fats.
 Nutrition is also important during lactation, catering to the mother and the infant’s nutritional demands.

 Receiving advice from a nutritionist during pregnancy can greatly help in catering to individual needs.
-Specialists such as Avni Kaul, who is popularly regarded as the best pregnancy dietician, suggest sticking to a nutrient-based diet that changes according to every phase of pregnancy and lactation.
+Specialists such as Avni Kaul, who is popularly regarded as the best pregnancy Dietitian, suggest sticking to a nutrient-based diet that changes according to every phase of pregnancy and lactation.

 Prioritizing nutritional needs during pregnancy ensures not only the woman’s health but also that of generations to come.